-If your lease is longer than 9 months…
+If your lease is longer than nine months…

 The standard contract for most off-campus apartments is 12 months.
-However, your financial aid package only covers 9 months of expenses.
-In college towns, some landlords offer 9-month lease agreements, but most do not.
+However, your financial aid package only covers nine months of expenses.
+In college towns, some landlords offer nine-month lease agreements, but most do not.
 You must be prepared to pay the rent for the full lease term by finding a subletter or getting a part-time job once the academic year is complete.

 If you are leasing an apartment before the start of the school year…

-However, if you live off-campus, once tuition and fees are paid, you’ll receive a check with the remaining money allotted for that semester to pay rent, purchase food, and buy other items.
-In most cases the earliest you will receive this funding is the first week of school, so you must be prepared to pay your rent with personal funds or make an arrangement with your landlord if rent is due before you will receive your financial aid check.
+However, if you live off campus, once tuition and fees are paid, you’ll receive a check with the remaining money allotted for that semester to pay rent, purchase food, and buy other items.
+In most cases, the earliest you will receive this funding is the first week of school.
+Therefore, you must be prepared to pay your rent with personal funds or make an arrangement with your landlord if rent is due before you will receive your financial aid check.

 Do You Get More Financial Aid If You Live Off-Campus?